GartholomewIII/lets-build/README.md

 Let’s Build is a Django web app that helps you discover projects aligned with your personality and interests.
 Take a short quiz → get AI-generated project ideas → follow step-by-step build guides to learn along the way.

+### What it Will Do

+The goal of Lets Build is to get programmers stuck in 'tutorial hell' onto the right track.
+If you have spent hours on a project, Leetcode questions you don't care about, and find your self uninspired, this is for you.
+Let's Build will be an all in one project assistant, not doing the work for you, but simply helping you structure them.
+You will be so busy building something you enjoy that you won't notice how much you have learned.

 ### Sign in Examples:

 #### Login: